Towernter/python-retweet-like-bot/README.md

-"# Arsenal"
+"# Retweet and Like Bot"

-This Application retweets arsenal #Tags #COYG #Arsenal
+This Application retweets and likes based on your favourite harshtags

 Pushing to Heroku
 heroku login
-heroku git:remote -a arsenalrobot heroku ps:scale worker=1
+heroku git:remote -a python-retweet-like-bot heroku ps:scale worker=1